 Common Ground Blog: Spanish In Action

-4 Practical ways to keep your medical Spanish moving forward between classes:
+4 Practical ways to keep your study medical Spanish and keep your Spanish proficiency moving forward between classes:

 Finishing up your medical Spanish class is always met with mixed emotions.
 You’re happy with the progress you made during class, but you’re also glad to add some extra down-time back to your busy schedule.
 Your biggest concern, however, is about letting your medical Spanish backslide too much before you have the chance to take another medical Spanish class.